 Gibbs graduated from Massey University in Wellington with a Bachelor of Fine Arts (First Class Honours) in 2004, and a Master of Fine Arts (with Distinction) in 2012.

-2017 Private investigations, joint show with Mike Ting at Meanwhile, Wellington
+Private Investigations, (joint show with Mike Ting), MEANWHILE, Wellington

-2017 Lighting an old flame, for the exhibition Art and Performance by Research, Deakin University, Melbourne
+Art and Performance by Research, Deakin University, Melbourne, Australia

-How To Be A Friend, Michael Hirschfeld Gallery, Wellington
+How To Be A Friend: new Wellington artists, Michael Hirschfeld Gallery, Wellington